Andrew Vaughn Player Props: White Sox vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff is 16th in MLB with a collective 8.7 strikeouts per nine innings.
+- The pitching staff for the Brewers has a collective 8.7 K/9, which ranks 15th in the league.

-- The Brewers have the 13th-ranked team ERA among all league pitching staffs (4.05).
+- The Brewers' 4.03 team ERA ranks 12th among all league pitching staffs.

-- Brewers pitchers combine to give up 149 total home runs at a rate of 1.3 per game (to rank 24th in the league).
+- Brewers pitchers combine to rank 24th in baseball in home runs allowed (150 total, 1.3 per game).

-- The right-hander's last time out was on Sunday against the Pittsburgh Pirates, when he threw five innings, surrendering two earned runs while giving up four hits.
+- His last appearance came on Tuesday against the Colorado Rockies, when the right-hander threw seven innings, surrendering one earned run while giving up just one hit.

-- In three games this season, the 30-year-old has an ERA of 1.65, with 11.6 strikeouts per nine innings.
-Opponents are hitting .193 against him.

 © 2023 Data Skrive.
 All rights reserved.